 Your diet must have all the nutrients your changing body needs and cater to your growing baby’s needs.
 Before we explore healthy pregnancy meals, let’s look at your baby’s development at 28 weeks and what body changes you should expect from now.

 Your Baby’s Development At 28 Weeks

 Your baby is now around 10 inches long and weighs just over 900g (8).
-Your baby can now see, hear, and recognize your voice!
-His or her hands and feet are covered with a white, waxy substance called the vernix caseosa, which will help their skin breathe during birth (17).
+Your baby can soon see (or at least detect light), hear, and recognize your voice!
+His or her hands and feet are covered with a white, waxy substance called the vernix caseosa, which will help protect their skin during birth (17).